 IUDs are very effective at preventing pregnancy when they’re inside your uterus — but once they’re out, your body will return to its natural ability to conceive, and you may be able to get pregnant right away.

 18. Does an IUD affect your ability to get pregnant in the future?

 No!
 Another wonderful thing about IUDs is that they only affect your ability to become pregnant when they’re sitting in your uterus.
 Once they’ve been taken out by a medical professional, you can conceive as soon as right away.
 In fact, on average, people who use birth control — even for long periods of time — are able to conceive within the same amount of time as those who rely on non-hormonal fertility awareness methods (a.k.a.
 FAM, or “natural family planning”) once they begin trying to get pregnant.

 19. I want great birth control, but want to get pregnant in 2 years.
-What if I want my IUD removed before the x number of years it’s good for?
+What if I want my IUD removed early?

 You’re in luck!
 While IUDs are effective for anywhere between 3 and 12 years, depending on the type you have, you can have an IUD removed at any time if you decide you want to get pregnant or simply want to change your birth control method.
 Removal is even quicker and easier than insertion.